vtex/faststore-docs/docs/reference/api/objects.md

 ### StoreAggregateOffer

-Aggregate offer information, for a given SKU that is available to be fulfilled by multiple sellers.
+Aggregate offer information is needed for a given SKU that is available to be fulfilled by multiple sellers.

 <table>
 <thead>